JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

    **Kotlin Toolchain** is an experimental build system created with Kotlin Multiplatform in mind and well suited for new projects and AI workflows.
-   See [the Kotlin Toolchain get started page](kotlin-toolchain.md) for a dedicated guide.
+   See [the Kotlin Toolchain FAQ](https://kotlin-toolchain.org/latest/faq/) to learn more.

 5. To create a full demo, choose all available platforms: Android, iOS, Desktop, Web, and Server.
    Leave **Share UI** options selected where they are available to use Compose Multiplatform as the UI framework